 Starwood recently announced the implementation of their keyless system, a first in the hotel industry.

-But is it all misty hopes and dreams?
+But is it all a misty hope?
 No, and it's closer to reality than you think.
 Two words - Apple Watch.
 But that's just the tip of the iceberg for the innovations you can expect at Starwood hotels worldwide.
 At least, that's what Chuck Abbott, Regional Vice President for Starwood Southeast Asia, is envisioning - a future for the hotel room as we know it, and the positive impact it'll have on frequent travellers.

 How safe is the keyless system?